Liana41/FB/User.md

 ### №15

-As an advertiser, I can advertise associated with binding to the sites to attract customers.
+As an advertiser I can advertise associated with binding to the sites to attract customers.

 ### №16